O-Despo/bsf-ai-21/class-prep/installing.md

 2. Click the `Windows` button on the site.
 3. You should see a pop-up prompting you to save the file click `yes`
 4. Once it has downloaded double click it
-5. A pop up will show us asking you to accept the liceanse terms hit `yes` and click `next`
+5. A pop up will show us asking you to accept the license terms hit `yes` and click `next`
 6. There should now be a list of options on the screen.
 If you want a icon on your desktop for VS code check `Create a desktop icon`.
 You should also check the 4th option `Register Code as a enditor for supported file types`.
 7. Click next
 8. Click install